What is fear?

 Fear in mental health: phobias

 It is common to have what might be termed an ‘irrational’ fear, or phobia.
-What defines a ‘phobia’ is when a fear becomes so overwhelming that it can actively reduce the quality of life.
+What defines a ‘phobia’ is when a fear becomes so overwhelming that it can actively reduce your quality of life.

 Common phobias include: